Jezus Leeft

-Jesus Lives (Dutch: Jezus Leeft) is a political party in the Netherlands that was founded in November 2013 by evangelist Joop van Ooijen in Giessenburg.
+Jezus Leeft (English: Jesus Lives) is a political party in the Netherlands that was founded in November 2013.

 History

-The history of the party lies within Joop van Ooijen's evangelisation, originally spreading the gospel by means of flyers at cycling races his son participated in.
-After an accident, he stopped spreading flyers.
-In 2008, he painted the text 'JEZUS REDT' (Jesus Saves) on the roof of his farm with reflective paint which is generally used for painting road markings.
-The case resulted in a civil case by the municipality of Giessenburg, which made headlines in 2009 and 2010.
+The history of the party lies with Joop van Ooijen's evangelisation; he originally spread the gospel by distributing flyers at cycling races in which his son participated.
+After an accident, he stopped using flyers.
+In 2008, he painted the text 'JEZUS REDT' (Jesus Saves) on the roof of his farm with reflective paint, which is generally used for painting road markings.
+The incident resulted in a civil case by the municipality of Giessenburg, which made headlines in 2009 and 2010.

 The party participated in Giessenlanden and some other municipalities in the 2014 Dutch municipal elections.
 The party also participated in the 2014 European Parliament election in the Netherlands with nine candidates on the list.
 In the 2015 Dutch provincial elections the party participated in North Brabant, Flevoland, Utrecht, and South Holland.
-The party never won a seat.
+In none of these cases did the party win a seat.

-In the 2017 Dutch general election the party participated in 7 electoral districts, with Florens van der Spek as party leader.
+In the 2017 Dutch general election, Jesus Lives participated in seven electoral districts, with Florens van der Spek as party leader.
 The party won 3,099 votes, which was not enough for a seat.
-In the 2018 Dutch municipal elections, Jesus Lives participated in thirteen municipalities; nowhere was a seat obtained.

-In the 2018 Dutch municipal elections Jesus Lives took part in three provinces.
-No seat was obtained in any of these three.
+In the 2018 Dutch municipal elections the party took part in 15 different municipalities in three provinces.
+No seat was obtained in any of these.
+In the 2022 municipal elections, the party took part in 20 different municipalities, again being unable to win a seat.
+That year, the party gained its highest percentage of votes in the municipality of Urk, with 2.0%.

 The party was again running in the 2021 Dutch general election, but gained no seats.
+The party also intended to participate during the 2023 general election, but failed to deliver a sufficient amount of so-called 'support statements' and was therefore left out by the Electoral Council.